 Kia Niro EV review: interior, dashboard & infotainment

 Prices for the Niro EV can quickly reach over £42,000, at which point it no longer represents best value for money

 It’s not just the styling where Kia has moved the game on with the second-generation electric Niro.
 All models feature two screens housed under a single curved panel – a setup swiped from the flagship EV6 – along with some clever touches and a few flourishes that make the cabin feel more premium than its rivals like the MG4 EV or VW ID.3.

 Kia Niro EV dashboard

 Equipment, options & accessories

-The Niro is available in three trim levels, simply called 2, 3 and 4, with the electric version currently starting at just over £36,000 – over £1,000 more than a top-of-the-range MG ZS EV Long Range.
-You do get plenty of standard kit at least, with even entry-level 2 cars featuring LED headlights, rear parking sensors, a rear-view camera, a 10.25-inch driver’s display, an eight-inch infotainment touchscreen with Android Auto and Apple CarPlay connectivity, plus 17-inch alloy wheels.
+The Niro is available in three trim levels, called 2, 3 and 4.
+Even the entry-level model gets plenty of standard kit, including LED headlights, rear parking sensors, a rear-view camera, a 10.25-inch driver’s display, an eight-inch infotainment touchscreen with Android Auto and Apple CarPlay connectivity, plus 17-inch alloy wheels.